Skip to content

 Tip

-Give the tunnel a unique name using the --name flag, which will later be listed on the VSCode UI.
+Give the tunnel a unique name using the --name flag, which will later be listed on the VS Code UI.

 You will be requested to go to github.com/login/device and enter an 8-digit code.
-Once you have finished registering the service with GitHub, in VSCode on your PC/laptop open the "remote explorer" pane on the left hand side of the main window, and the connection will be visible under REMOTES (TUNNELS/SSH) -> Tunnels.
+Once you have finished registering the service with GitHub, in VS Code on your PC/laptop open the "remote explorer" pane on the left hand side of the main window, and the connection will be visible under REMOTES (TUNNELS/SSH) -> Tunnels.

-first time setting up a remote service
+First time setting up a remote service

-If this is the first time you have followed this procedure, you may have to sign in to GitHub in VSCode.
-Click on the Remote Explorer button on the left hand side, and then find the following option:
+If this is the first time you have followed this procedure, you may have to sign in to GitHub in VS Code.

 REMOTES(TUNNELS/SSH)